If you’re travelling alone, and are unaccustomed to the frenzies of India, streets in Varanasi may just be the craziest Indian experience for you!

-Throughout India’s long history, it is in Varanasi, that many prominent figures – including Buddha and Mahatma Gandhi – have spent time on the Ganges River, meditating and practicing spirituality.
+Throughout India’s long history, it is in Varanasi, that many prominent figures – including Buddha and Mahatma Gandhi – have spent time on the Ganges River, meditating and practising spirituality.

-Street Scene In Varanasi Is Wild
+Streets In Varanasi Are Wild

 The cremation of bodies on this ghat is a very public experience.
 Many visitors who are unfamiliar with these customs are often shocked at how graphic the entire process can be.

 If you get comfortable with the entire cremation ceremony, you will realise that the entire process is nonetheless really neat and the poojas offered can be over the top beautiful.
 The wood is expensive for families and many touts can be seen begging for wood money.

-Seeing bodies dipped in the river, and lit on fire, and watching them with a crowd is… well indescribable!
+Seeing bodies dipped in the river, and lit on fire, and watching them with a crowd is… well, indescribable!
 Not a place that shows sadness; instead people around the ghats seemed to be having a party.